MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L03_Managed_Identity_for_Projects_and_Pipelines.md

 #### Task 2: Install the self-hosted agent on the Azure Virtual Machine

-1. Open the new Azure Virtual Machine you created earlier using the RDP connection.
-You can find the connection information in the **Overview** checking the **Connect** button.

 2. From the Azure VM, follow the steps to install the agent in the new Azure Virtual Machine from the [Exercise 1 of the lab Configure agents and agent pools for secure pipelines](APL2001_M03_L03_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md).
 When following the instructions, account for the following changes: